EGI-Federation/documentation/content/en/users/im/dashboard/_index.md

-The first column shows the name set by the user on infrastructure creation, then shows the ID assigned by the IM service, the third column shows the current status of the infrastructure, the fourth show the list of VMs with their IDs and finally appears a button with a set of actions.
+The first column shows the name set by the user on infrastructure creation, then shows the ID assigned by the IM service, the third column shows the current status of the infrastructure, the fourth show the list of VMs with their IDs and finally a button with a set of actions appears.

 ![List of infrastructures.](dash_inf_list.png)